 5. Grizzly Ethics, Values, and Policy

 In the spring of 2017, the California Grizzly Study Group teamed up with the Committee on Environmental Thought at the University of Colorado, Boulder, to examine ethical issues surrounding the proposed reintroduction of grizzlies and other species.
 Topics of study include human responsibilities to eradicated species, the prioritization of scarce conservation resources, the dangers to individual animals posed by population-level recovery programs, public safety and risk perception, the distribution of social costs and benefits associated with reintroduction proposals, and the relations between law and ethics in conservation.
-Our California and Colorado groups are planning to meet in Santa Barbara for a workshop in October 2018.
+Our California and Colorado groups met in Santa Barbara for a workshop in October 2018, and plan to submit our first essay for publication in 2019.

 Team members: Peter S. Alagona, Jennifer Martin, Benjamin Hale, Nicole Rehnberg, Cheyenne Coxon, Brian Tyrrell, Zoe Welch, Alexander Lee, Alex Jordan Hamilton, Lee Brann, Alexandra Laird, Lydia A. Lawhon